Liver & intrahepatic bile ducts

 Board review style answer #2

-D. Sarcomatoid hepatocellular carcinoma.
-All of the other answer choices are associated with a similar or better prognosis than conventional hepatocellular carcinoma.
+D. Sarcomatoid hepatocellular carcinoma is associated with a worse prognosis compared with conventional hepatocellular carcinoma.
+Answers A, B and C are incorrect because these subtypes are associated with a similar or better prognosis than conventional hepatocellular carcinoma.

 Comment Here